When Should You Upgrade Your Furnace?

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the thermostat.
-Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
+Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
 Low humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating equipment helps to keep this precious balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.
+Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.
+Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road toward fixing them.

-So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Neal Harris Service Experts today for a free, no-obligation Home Comfort Analysis.